supasuma/CV/draftREADME.md

 ### Communication

-**_Recruitment / HR roles_**
+add something about makers team work communication / communicating lack of enjoyment in recruitment try and get more about sense of humour in **_Recruitment / HR roles_**

 Inherently these roles required frequent and effective communication between candidates and the company.
 Having spent approximately 4 years in these types of roles I have developed an ease in communicating with people from a variety of backgrounds on a daily basis.